-4. 4.
+4.4.
 Vehicle exterior noise

 The United Nations World Forum for Harmonization of Vehicle Regulations (UN/WP 29) in Europe put UN regulation R117-02 into effect in November 2012.
 This regulation strengthened the tire rolling noise requirements in conjunction with existing rules covering tire rolling resistance and wet braking performance.
 The regulation values for tire rolling noise were made significantly stricter by reducing the requirement by an average of 4 dB.
 Consequently, each tire manufacturer is performing additional development of tire technologies, such as tread, structural, and material design, to further improve low-noise performance and to achieve the required regulation values.
-Furthermore, ISO 10844

-(Acoustics - Specifications of Test Tracks for Measuring Noise Emitted by Road Vehicles and Their Tires) was revised with a new version in 2011 to minimize the variation in sound levels produced on the different test tracks where measurements were taken.
-Adopting the stipulations in this standard into UN/R117-02 is now being examined.
+Furthermore, ISO 10844 (Acoustics - Specifications of Test Tracks for Measuring Noise Emitted by Road Vehicles and Their Tires) was revised with a new version in 2011 to minimize the variation in sound levels produced on the different test tracks where measurements were taken.
+Adopting the stipulations in this standard into UN R117-02 is now being examined.

-In addition, the Ministry of the Environment and the Ministry of Land, Infrastructure, Transport and Tourism (MLIT) in Japan also held joint meetings of an investigative commission to consider the introduction of similar tire regulations.
-These examinations are proceeding toward the release of a final report and eventual legislation.
-The commission decided to harmonize test methods and regulation values with international regulations (UN/R117-02).
+In addition, the Ministry of the Environment (MOE) and Ministry of Land, Infrastructure, Transport and Tourism (MLIT) in Japan established a tire noise regulation investigative committee in February 2012 made up of experts from academia and other fields.
+This committee is examining specific dates for the introduction of the UN regulation and issued an interim report in March 2013.
+The committee has already decided to harmonize test methods and regulation values with UN R117-02.

-4. 5.
+4.5.
 Run-flat tires

-The aim of run-flat tires is to enhance the safety of the vehicle in the event of a puncture on a highway or high-traffic road and to meet the growing needs of consumers who prefer to have a vehicle without a spare tire to improve the efficient use of vehicle space.
+The aim of run-flat tires is to enhance the safety of the vehicle in the event of a puncture on a highway or hightraffic road and to meet the growing needs of consumers who prefer to have a vehicle without a spare tire to improve the efficient use of vehicle space.
 The number of vehicles that are equipped with run-flat tires is increasing.
 Structurally, run-flat tires can be broadly divided into two different types: self-supporting run-flat tires with reinforced sidewalls and auxiliary-supported run-flat tire systems in which an additional support ring attached to the wheel is inserted inside the tire.
 Currently the self-supporting run-flat tires with reinforced sidewalls are the mainstream type of run-flat tire.

 The structure of run-flat tires makes the tire itself heavier than a normal tire and these tires also tend to have a higher longitudinal spring constant.
-Although the use of run-flat tires increases the amount of CO2 emissions, the reduction in overall vehicle weight due to the lack of a spare tire has the opposite effect.
+Although the use of run-flat tires increases the amount of $CO_2$ emissions, the reduction in overall vehicle weight due to the lack of a spare tire has the opposite effect.
 Therefore, reducing weight and rolling resistance is necessary to improve the overall effects of using run-flat tires.
-Other issues to be addressed include the long standing need to improve the ride comfort of run-flat tires, improving the durability of reinforced sidewalls, and developing run-flat tires in other sizes, such as tires with a high cross-section height and tires for large-sized vehicles.
+Other issues to be addressed include the long standing need to improve the ride comfort of run-flat tires, improving the durability of reinforced sidewalls, and developing runflat tires in other sizes, such as tires with a high crosssection height and tires for large-sized vehicles.
 Consequently, development is being promoted with a view to expanding the market for run-flat tires in the future.

-The performance requirements and marking requirements for run-flat tires have been standardized by ISO and the tire technology standards of MLIT are being incorporated into UN/R30.
+The performance requirements and marking requirements for run-flat tires have been standardized by ISO and the tire technology standards of MLIT are being incorporated into UN R30.

-4. 6.
+4.6.
 Other